 If you have recently learned your four-letter personality type, congratulations on your step towards self-awareness.
-Take a moment to enjoy that small, self-reassuring high as you realize that your quirks are not your distinct oddities; rather, they’re endemic to your personality type, and now you can find others who share your way of thinking and behaving.
+Take a moment to enjoy that small, self-reassuring high as you realize that your quirks are not your distinct oddities; rather, they’re endemic to your personality type.
+Now, using this handy system developed by Isabel Briggs Myers, you can find others who share your way of thinking and behaving.

 You, my friend, like everyone else on the planet, are a multi-dimensional human being.
 The two tests that you’ve taken measure completely different areas.
 Personality type assessments based on Briggs Myers' theory measure how you cognitively process and socially interact with the world.
 The Enneagram asks why you behave the way you do—it taps into your existential drives and motivations.
 Combining the results can help you not only learn about your unique personality traits, but also what drives them.

 The Enneagram wants to know why your personality is the way it is.
 This is a difficult question with a complex and dynamic set of answers.
 Unsurprisingly, the Enneagram is a complicated model.
 So here’s the summer crash course version.

 In a nutshell, the Enneagram personality model places people into one of nine personality types.
 If you've ever overheard a weird conversation like, “You’re a Type 1?
 I’m a Type 7!” from the kids in the psychology department, you were overhearing an exchange about the Enneagram—and those two people just got a huge scoop of information on each other.